bbartling/OpenADR-2B-PyServer/README.md

 # OpenADR-2B-PyServer
 OpenADR-2B-PyServer is a free, open-source, and secure implementation of an OpenADR 2.0B server written in Python.
 Utilizing the OpenLEADR library, this project aims to provide a robust and reliable platform for Automated Demand Response (ADR) solutions.
+(PROJECT UNDER ACTIVE DEVELOPMENT)

 ## Security
 Security is a top priority for OpenADR-2B-PyServer.
 The server uses HTTPS for encrypted communication and JWT for the web app GUI.
 VENs follow the OpenADR protocol and authenticate by device name per OPENLEADR.